 Mississippi Law Firm Helping Victims of Dangerous Medical Devices

-Medical devices can save your life or improve the quality of your life, but they can also make you sick, cause additional pain or even result in death.
-Medical devices that are marketed as the answer to a patients problems and the end of their suffering.
+Medical devices can save your life or improve the quality of your life, but they can also make you sick, cause additional pain, or even result in death.
+Medical devices are marketed as the answer to a patient’s problems and the end of their suffering.
 However, they are often defective and just prove to be the beginning of an even worse chapter for the people who receive them.
 How devastating might it feel to go through surgery with the expectation of a better life thereafter, only to discover that the implanted device is now causing you to feel worse than before?
 The trial attorneys at Langston & Lott, PLLC have extensive experience filing claims against the manufacturers of these defective devices, and we can get you the compensation you need to continue your treatment and you deserve for your injuries and losses.

 Medical devices are designed and manufactured to repair adverse health conditions in the body.
 The U.S. Food and Drug Administration (FDA) has jurisdiction over the sale of these products, unfortunately; they routinely approve medical devices that have not had adequate testing over the objections of their own advisory board.
 Some of the most common defective medical devices that have been recalled and have been the subject of products liability lawsuits include: